Data-to-Knowledge/WaterUseQA/README.rst

 Generate water meter list.py
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
--	This program generates a list of water meters for a user defined catchment.
-Line 57 of the script is where the user will define the catchment of interest.
-Example below:
+-	This program generates a list of water meters for a user defined catchment, WAP list or consent number list.

-	-	site_filter = {'SwazName': ['Hakataramea River']}

 Quality Assessment Programs
 ---------------------------